JoshuaSchilz/miniSCIDOM_tensor/README.md

 ```
 # How to use the UI of the miniSCIDOM analysis tool
 ## 1. Image loading:
-- Input the directory of your raw image or place it in the defaul directory and select the image you want to reconstruct.
+- Input the directory of your raw image or place it in the default directory and select the image you want to reconstruct.
 - An example image ("example_img.tif") is provided.

 <img width="256" height="355" alt="image" src="https://github.com/user-attachments/assets/daa0f0b8-ca13-4bae-b1de-9a82cb6c74c5" />

 ## 2. Parameter Settings:
-- There are different parameters which have to best set correctly for an accurate reconstructuion
+- Different parameters have to be set correctly for an accurate reconstruction
-- Firstly the resolution in mm/pixel this depends on the camera which is used (Default: PCO Pixelfly 4.2)
+- Firstly, the resolution in mm/pixel depends on the camera which is used (Default: PCO Pixelfly 4.2)
-- Efficiency factor can be used if a optical filter was placed infront of the objective, i.e. an OD1 filter with a transmission of 10%.
-In order to make the signal level comparable (to the without filter setting) one would put in 0.1 for the efficiancy factor
+- Efficiency factor can be used if an optical filter was placed in front of the objective, i.e, an OD1 filter with a transmission of 10%.
+To make the signal level comparable (to the setting without a filter), one would put in 0.1 for the efficiency factor
-- The ROI diameter describes the size of a circular mask which is placed over the reconstruction in the and in which the depth dose distribution will be calculated.
-The ROI can be shiftet in the x and y plane by adjusting "Shift ROI X/Y (pixels).
+- The ROI diameter describes the size of a circular mask that is placed over the reconstruction and in which the depth dose distribution will be calculated.
+The ROI can be shifted in the x and y plane by adjusting "Shift ROI X/Y (pixels).

 <img width="1510" height="357" alt="image" src="https://github.com/user-attachments/assets/9b50afa4-25bd-4c53-9c82-c327e8657148" />